RLik/cnf-zabbix/README.md

-# Example of configuring Zabbix server from box
+# Example of configuring Zabbix server from box by GitLab pipeline

-I use this Ansile playbookas a base to configuring Zabbix server out of box for my labs.
+I use this Ansile playbookas a base to configuring Zabbix server out of box for my labs using GitLab pipeline.
 Playbook was tested on followins OS: Ubuntu Server 22.04.

 Configuration: Zabbix Server, Zabbix Frontend (nginx) and Zabbix database server (postgresql).